shulmanbrent/sunny-side-up/Baseline/Textblob/README.md

+# Textblob

-This folders contains an Textblob implementation for analizing the sentiment of the Stanford140 dataset
+This folders contains some functions using the Textblob library for python. f